 The heart of the novel is that of Spenser Collins, a young Black man attending Harvard in 1988.
 After becoming an unlikely candidate to join one of the University’s secret societies, The Delphic, Spenser and his buddy Dalton, stumble upon a fifty-year-old mystery – the disappearance of another young student in the 1920s who was never heard from again after illegally entering the Delphic’s mansion in search of the answer to the question: Is there really a secret society within the secret society called the Ancient Nine who spend their whole lives guarding an invaluable secret?

 I mean, part of me was thinking of the movie The Skulls circa 2000.
 You know, Joshua Jackson and Paul Walker getting into some deadly adventure after joining a secret society that will do anything to protect its secrets, protect its own, its power and its money?
 But sadly for me, this book hits a decidedly different tone, while maintaining that “boys club” feel and presenting the objectification of women as a good thing.

 Spenser sets off to solve the erudite mystery at hand with the help of his rich friend, Dalton.
-They travel to different parts of the country to ask questions and steal things, rummage through library archives and ancient texts, and even dig up human remains, in search of an answer to the question about the Ancient Nines.
+They travel to different parts of the country to ask questions and steal things, rummage through library archives and ancient texts, and even digging up human remains in search of an answer to the question about the Ancient Nine.